 Freedom of religion or belief

 Freedom of religion or belief, including the ability to worship in peace and security, is a universal human right.
 It is enshrined in both the Universal Declaration of Human Rights, and the International Covenant on Civil and Political Rights, among other key human rights documents.
 Discrimination against religious and belief communities, as with all forms of discrimination, causes suffering, spreads division, and contributes to a climate of fear, intolerance, and stigmatization.
+The right to freedom of religion or belief is intrinsically linked to other human rights, such as freedom of expression, peaceful assembly, and association, which are foundational to safe, prosperous, and inclusive societies.

-The promotion and protection of human rights, including freedom of religion or belief, is an important part of Canada’s constructive engagement in the world.
+The promotion and protection of human rights, including freedom of religion or belief, is an important aspect of Canada’s constructive engagement in the world.
 Canada’s multi-cultural and multi-faith experience is reflective of Canadian efforts to champion inclusive and accountable governance, pluralism, and respect for diversity in all spheres of society.
 Efforts to advance freedom of religion or belief internationally focus primarily on:

-- advocating on behalf of persecuted religious and belief communities under threat;
+1. advocating on behalf of persecuted religious and belief communities under threat;

-- opposing religious hatred, discrimination and xenophobia; and
+2. opposing religious hatred, discrimination and xenophobia; and

-Recognizing the universal, indivisible, interdependent and interrelated nature of human rights, Global Affairs Canada continuously looks to broaden its approach to advancing freedom of religion or belief and engage with non-traditional partners.
-For example, freedom of religion or belief is often referred to as a “gateway” to other freedoms, including freedom of expression, and freedom of peaceful assembly and association, then freedom of religion or belief in its true meaning must be seen as empowering women to decide for themselves what they believe and how they wish to live.
+Recognizing the universal, indivisible, interdependent and interrelated nature of human rights, Global Affairs Canada continuously looks to broaden its approach to advancing freedom of religion or belief and fostering collaboration with less traditional partners.
+Freedom of religion or belief, which protects believers and non-believers alike, empowers people in all their diversity, either individually or in community with others, to decide for themselves what they believe and how they wish to live.

 Multilateral engagement